eeeps/visual-acuity-on-the-web/README.md

 Length units come in a couple of different flavors: _relative_, and _absolute_.

-Relative length units are, well, relative to the size of something else; they vary based context.
-That “something else” can be the viewport, font metrics, or the element's parent in the DOM.
-Relative length units are extremely cool and exceedingly useful, but, definitionally, they are variable – slippery fish.
+Relative length units vary based context.
+They are "relative" to the viewport, font metrics, or the element's parent in the DOM.
+While exceedingly useful, length units are, by definition, _highly variable_.
 Let us consider something a little more fixed: _absolute length units_.

-Absolute length units. – like `px`,  `in`, `cm`, and `pt`, are fixed _per device (and zoom level)_; they're not going to change out from under our feet as we walk the DOM or resize the viewport.
+Absolute length units. – like `px`,  `in`, `cm`, and `pt`, are fixed _per device (and zoom level)_.
+They're not going to change out from under our feet as we walk the DOM, change fonts, or resize the viewport.
 Reliable!
 They are, however, *all* defined in relation to *one, root, thing*: the ur-unit; the **anchor unit**, the **canonical-freaking-unit**. which on screens is:

 `px`

 The `px` unit.

 On screens, `px` is the _king of length units_.
-[All other absolute length units are defined in terms of `px`](https://www.w3.org/TR/css-values-4/#absolute-lengths), and just abut everything on the web that deals in sizes – computed styles, a million JavaScript APIs, you name it – inputs and outputs in `px`.
+[All other absolute length units are defined in terms of `px`](https://www.w3.org/TR/css-values-4/#absolute-lengths), and just abut everything on the web that deals in sizes – computed styles, JavaScript APIs – takes inputs and delivers outputs in `px`.

 So... what's a `px`?
 A pixel!
 But what _kind_ of pixel?